What is Ultrasonic Sensor: Working Principle & Applications

 Advantages of Ultrasonic Sensors

-1. Ultrasonic sensors are an excellent way to measure the distance, speed and position of objects.
-They offer superior accuracy compared to traditional technologies such as lasers or infrared sensors.
+1. Ultrasonic sensors are a fantastic tool for measuring the distance, speed, and position of things.
+They provide greater accuracy than traditional technology such as lasers or infrared sensors.

 2. The ultrasonic wave is generated through a transducer that sends out high-frequency sound waves which travel faster than the speed of light due to their higher frequency range (ultrasonics is in the kilohertz range).